The Mary Towneley Loop

 chance of cleaning this one.

-Zig zag up the grassy climb to make the grade.
+Zig zag up the steep grassy climb to make the grade.

 you will come across this